 It is your responsibility to obtain medical necessity pre-certification for diagnostic testing, out-patient procedures, non-emergency hospitalizations, surgeries, etc., in accordance with the below list.
-Your provider can request medical necessity pre-certification by calling the number on the back front of your benefit card.
+Your provider can request medical necessity pre-certification by calling the number on your benefit card.
 If your emergency care results in a hospital admission, your provider must call the utilization review manager no later than the next business day after the admission.

-When you know in advance that you or a covered dependent needs to be hospitalized, you or your provider must contact the utilization review manager at the telephone number on the front of your benefit ID card before the hospitalization.
+When you know in advance that you or a covered dependent needs to be hospitalized, you or your provider must contact the utilization review manager via Customer Service at 888-276-4732 before the hospitalization.